How long does it take to change someone’s mind?

 Our impatience leads us to tell the wrong story – we end up using tactics that feel inauthentic or desperate and that inevitably lose the people we hope to engage.”

-So it takes patience, but the process for establishing a connection with your best prospects is pretty simple…
+For biz-owners and marketers, it takes patience, but the process for establishing a connection with your best prospects is actually pretty simple:

 It doesn’t really matter how wide your Change Gap is…